The United Church recognizes one order of ministry in two expressions.

 Diaconal Ministers

 Diaconal ministers serve in all aspects of ministry and are formally called to education, service, social justice, and pastoral care.
-Diaconal ministry, rooted in the tradition and history of the diakonia (which means service in Greek) “encourages a growing faith, speaks truth to power, seeks mutual empowerment, proclaims prophetic hope, nurtures life-giving community, fosters peaceful, right relationships within the church of the whole creation…” (quoting Diakonia of The United Church Statement of Vision).
+Diaconal ministry, rooted in the tradition and history of the diakonia (Greek for service) “encourages a growing faith, speaks truth to power, seeks mutual empowerment, proclaims prophetic hope, nurtures life-giving community, fosters peaceful, right relationships within the church of the whole creation…” (to quote Diakonia of The United Church Statement of Vision).
 There are approximately 300 diaconal ministers in the United Church.

 More information can be found on the website of Diakonia of The United Church of Canada, an association of practitioners of diaconal ministry.